-Compare the 2021 Chevrolet Colorado WT vs LT Trim Levels.
-What is the Difference?
+Compare the 2021 Chevrolet Colorado WT vs LT Trims.
+What is the difference?

 These two trim levels are available in every body style and cab-length configuration.
 They can both be had in 4X2 or 4X4 variations.
 When purchasing an Extended Cab version of the WT or the LT model, it will come equipped with Chevrolet's 2.5-liter 4-cylinder engine.
 This power plant cranks out around 200 horsepower with 191 pound-feet of torque.

 Selecting a Crew Cab model of the WT or LT trim packages will also get you a bigger engine.
 This time, the Colorado comes equipped with a 3.6-liter V6 engine that produces 308 horsepower with 275 pound-feet of torque.
 All of that extra power can certainly be felt.
 These models are much better suited to hauling and towing heavy loads.